syncfusion-content/javascript-docs/js/api/ejCircularGauge.md

-Specify the url of the frame background image for circular gauge
+Specify the URL of the frame background image for circular gauge

 #### Default Value